jtcave/gridmii/node-server/README.md

 As an example, the `contain.sh` script will run a job in a systemd container named `gridmii-container` by copying the job script into the container and running it.

 ***TODO: instructions on setting up systemd containers***

+For testing and demonstration purposes, a Dockerfile that sets up an Alpine container is supplied.
+Mount a volume with a `gm-node.conf` and `gridmii.crt` files into `/gridmii/data`. **Note that the Dockerfile is configured to run the node server as root.**

 ## Configuration reference